 Ponte Vecchio “Old Bridge”

 The Ponte Vecchio bridge is located in Florence, Italy and spans across the River Arno.
-The bridge dates back to Roman times and was the only bridge in Florence not destroyed during world war 2.
+The Ponte Vecchio bridge dates back to Roman times.
+It is the only bridge in Florence not destroyed during world war 2.
 The surrounding area is a tourist hotspot and is extremely busy especially in August when this image was made.
 Finding a composition is difficult with so many tourists fighting to get the best spot for their ultimate selfie.
-As we were only in Florence for the day I was extremely lucky to be presented with these conditions and love the colour and reflections of the bridge in the river.
-The original photo included a man sitting on the grass who was reading a book.
-As he offered no signs of moving I decided he needed to be cloned out!
-Sorry mate you’re not famous this time.
+As I was only in Florence for the day I feel extremely lucky to be presented with these conditions.
+I love the colour and reflections of the bridge in the river.
+The original photo included a man sitting on the grass who appeared to be reading a book.
+He offered no signs of moving so I decided he needed to be cloned out in my final image!
+Sorry buddy you’re not famous this time.

 Florence Cityscape from Piazzale Michelangelo

 Florence is an amazing place to visit with stunning architecture and the magnificent cathedral (Duomo di Firenze).
-It is certainly a place I want to return to in the future as there is so much to take in and do.
-This shot was taken handheld during a coach stop of around 15 minutes.
-Piazzale Michelangelo gets very busy as most trips stop here on the way out of Florence and provides a spectacular view of the city.
-Just out of shot to the left is the famous Porte Vecchio bridge which crosses the river Arno and featured in my previous image.
+It is certainly a place I would like to return to in the future.
+Full of history and culture, there is so much to take in and do.
+I made this shot handheld during a short coach stop of around 15 minutes.
+Piazzale Michelangelo gets very busy.
+Most trips stop here on the way out of Florence as it provides a spectacular view of the city.
+Just to the left out of shot is the famous Ponte Vecchio bridge.
+The bridge crosses the river Arno which features in my previous image.